-3. Stack all the fins in a set.
+2. Lightly sand each side of the laser-cut fins (FV-84).
+Stack all the fins in a set.
 Line the set of fins up squarely and sand the fins back and forth over some fine sandpaper to get rid of the hold-in tabs as shown below.

-4. Round the leading and trailing edges of each fin.
+3. Round the leading and trailing edges of each fin.
 Leave the tip and root edges flat.
-Repeat for all four fins.
+Repeat for all three fins.
 The trailing edge can be sanded to a bevel for a more aerodynamic shape.
+The root edge will be glued to the body tube.